yixianwang/yixian-site/content/notes/finra.md

 - how to connect API in test
 - how do you do the Authentication
 - how does JWT work
+  - JWT (JSON Web Token)
+  - JWTs are commonly used for authentication and authorization.
 - downside JWT
+  - once the payload increase along with the signarture, it might affect performance.
+  - it's hard to revoke and invalidate issued JWT from server side, because it's statelss, excepti it expired.
 - Java 8 new features
 - method reference
 - optional keyword